FarisDou/Microsoft-Sentinel-SIEM/README.md

 </summary>

-#### Attacker Mode (pretend you are an attacker), perhaps a world renown Blackhat Hacker, lets cosplay this lab:
+#### Attacker Mode (pretend you are an attacker), perhaps a world-renowned Blackhat Hacker, let us cosplay this lab:

-- First, lets generate some attack traffic to trigger alerts & incident generation, which the Internet (Thank you) have already done since the writing of the last lab.
+- First, let us generate some attack traffic to trigger alerts & incident generation, which the Internet (Thank you) has already done since the writing of the last lab.

 ![vivaldi_BAtjUMJqrd](https://user-images.githubusercontent.com/109401839/235329080-bd59d747-8ef9-4947-8d91-5bf6d80dbf79.png)

 > 73 Open Incidents.
 2 High Alerts, oh boy.
-Lets make it 74.
+Let us make it 74.

 - Log into “attack-vm” from our previous labs.